graevy/graevy.github.io/content/posts/roms.md

 [^2]: FKA CyanogenMod, the oldest game in town

-[^3]: AKA bootloader unlocking, NOT carrier unlocking.
+[^3]: NOT carrier unlocking.
 Carrier unlocking means you can use the phone on any carrier (but you will probably want to check band compatibility for a phone from a separate region).
-OEM unlocking means the Original Equipment Manufacturer can unlock your bootloader.
+OEM unlocking means the Original Equipment Manufacturer permits bootloader unlocking.

 [^4]: I have never unrecoverably bricked a phone, or known anyone who has.
 I haven't personally dealt with random crashes, but I've seen them